Interview from Dec 20, 2014

 Which are your favorite Cafe Company locations?

-They’re all great of course, but spend a lot of time at Public House in Shibuya for a meeting to get some work done, A971 in Roppongi for a good dinner, or Señor Doichan in Aoyama for a quick drink after work.
+They’re all great of course, but I spend a lot of time at Public House in Shibuya for meetings or to get some work done, Rosemary’s in Roppongi for a good dinner, or Señor Doichan in Aoyama for a quick drink after